SakshiSatpathy/ReadMe/README.md

 # (A) Computer Science Projects' Description

-Note: As of January 2023, there are 22 (17 private, 5 public) repositories with coding projects
+Note: As of June 2023, there are 25 (20 private, 5 public) repositories with coding projects

 This Github (SakshiSatpathy) has private code from homework, labs and projects from the following CS (Computer Science), EECS (Electrical Engineering and Computer Science), and DS (Data Science) classes I have taken at UC Berkeley:
 1) CompSci 182 (Designing, Visualizing and Understanding Deep Neural Networks)